-Services that are covered for you What you must pay when you get these services Up to 2 hearing aids per year (one per ear per year). \$999 copayment per aid.
+Services that are covered for you What you must pay when you get these services \$0 copay for 1 routine hearing exam every year.
+Hearing aids: Up to 2 hearing aids per year (one per ear per year). \$999 copayment per aid.
 HIV screening For people who ask for an HIV screening test or who are at increased risk for HIV infection, we cover: • One screening exam every 12 months For women who are pregnant, we cover: • Up to three screening exams during a pregnancy There is no coinsurance, copayment, or deductible for members eligible for Medicare-covered preventive HIV screening.

-Home health agency care

-Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
+Home health agency care Prior to receiving home health services, a doctor must certify that you need home health services and will order home health services to be provided by a home health agency.
 You must be homebound, which means leaving home is a major effort.

-- Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) - Physical therapy, occupational therapy, and speech therapy - Medical and social services - Medical equipment and supplies

-There is no coinsurance, copayment, or deductible for Medicare covered home health services.

-50% of the total cost for Medicare covered home health services.
+Covered services include, but are not limited to: • Part-time or intermittent skilled nursing and home health aide services (To be covered under the home health care benefit, your skilled nursing and home health aide services combined must total fewer than 8 hours per day and 35 hours per week) • Physical therapy, occupational therapy, and speech therapy IN NETWORK There is no coinsurance, copayment, or deductible for Medicare covered home health services.
+OUT OF NETWORK 50% of the total cost for Medicare covered home health services.